WHAT’S IN THIS REVIEW?

 Looking to save some extra money with Hotspot Shield?
 Check to see if they’re offering any deals or coupons today.

 The Free version of Hotspot Shield is exceedingly popular, helping the provider to advertise their service to a large audience who are desperate for a VPN.
 (It’s also packed with extra ads, so they get to double-dip.)

 I used it for roughly half an hour before I hit the daily data limit, so I switched over to the Premium edition to get a better idea of the true speeds and the extra features.

 I managed to redeem the free trial version of the Premium version, which is what I used to conduct the tests and the review itself.
-It was pretty easy to do so, being handled by the Mac App store.
-The same goes for cancelling the sub, which I could do via the Settings tab on my iPhone.
+It was pretty easy to do so, being handled by the Mac App Store.
+The same goes for canceling the sub, which I could do via the Settings tab on my iPhone.

 A solid logging policy is a fundamental aspect of any VPN service.
 It’ll tell you exactly what personal data they collect, as well as what they do with the data stored on their servers.
 (After all, what’s the point in hiding your data from Google if the VPN is willing to sell it to them anyway?)

 “Our VPN products do not log or otherwise record IP addresses, device identifiers, or any other form of identifier in combination with your VPN browsing activity.
 Simply put, this means that our VPN products do not store any information about what any specific user browsed or accessed through a VPN connection.”